Dismissal & Academic Standing

 - The student has attempted credits, in letter-graded courses, more than eight courses and has a cumulative GPA of less than 2.0.
 While on probation, the student is required to meet with their academic advisor to discuss his or her academic performance.

 The Office of Records and Registration will send students placed on Academic Probation a letter informing them of their status, copied to their Academic Advisor.
 The student must work with his or her advisor to develop an action plan for academic improvement.
-In developing this plan, the student and advisor should call upon the assistance of the Office for Academic Support Programs and any other College office or resource, as appropriate.
+In developing this plan, the student and advisor should call upon the assistance of the Center for Student Success and any other College office or resource, as appropriate.
 Students placed on Academic Probation status will be allowed to take a maximum of 3 courses in the following semester and will be instructed to adjust their schedule accordingly.
 Students who fail to do so or to gain appropriate advisor approval, will have the last course on their schedule dropped by the Office of Records and Registration.
 The student must solicit the approval of his or her academic advisor to reinstate any course that has been dropped.

 If a student is placed on Academic Warning and/or Academic Probation for any two consecutive semesters (or three total semesters) and is not in good academic standing, he or she will be dismissed from the College.
 It should be noted that students may be dismissed after either the fall or spring semester.